russmckendrick/records/content/albums/a-collection-of-great-dance-songs-11065998/index.md

 styles: ["Prog Rock"]
 ---

-A Collection of Great Dance Songs is a compilation album by English rock band Pink Floyd.
+A Collection of Great Dance Songs is a compilation album by the English rock band Pink Floyd.
 It was released on 23 November 1981 in the United Kingdom by Harvest Records and in the United States by Columbia Records.